emrgnt-cmplxty/automata/automata/docs/core/agent/agent.rst

 ``iter_step`` and ``run`` methods.
 Additionally, the agent should be able to interact with an ``AutomataCoordinator`` by implementing the ``set_coordinator`` method.
-This will allow them to be managed and communicate with other agents within the same coordinator.
+This will allow them to be managed and communicate with other providers within the same coordinator.

 Related Symbols
 ---------------